yuta-51/portfolio/_posts/2021-6-3-Cyclistic-Dashboard-Analysis.md

 3. Non-members tend to rent and return bikes on at the same station.
     - Notably, stations at "Streeter Dr & Grand Ave" and "Lake Shore Dr & Monroe Street" are the most popular among non-members.

 Based on these data-driven insights, the broad trend seems to be that there are more member rides because members tend to use Cyclistic to commute to work or school.
-However, when it comes to sight seeing or getting by on the weekend, there are more non-member riders.
-To convert the non-members to members, the company should insentivie using their bikes to commute to work/school.
+However, when it comes to sight seeing or traveling on the weekend for fun, there are more non-member riders.
+To convert the non-members to members, the company should insentivie using their bikes to commute to work/school and go to the popular non-member stations to advertise during the weekend to advertise membership deals/benefits.

 ## 7. Strategy
 Based on the 3 main insights, we can come up with a broad marketing strategy outline.
-> Insentivize using Cyclistic to commute to school or work (student discount? partnerships?).
-During the weekend, advertise the bike-share service at the most popular stations for non-members.
+> Insentivize using Cyclistic bikes to commute to school or work (student discount? partnerships?).
+During the weekend, advertise the bike-share service as well as benefits in becoming a member at "Streeter Dr & Grand Ave" and "Lake Shore Dr & Monroe Street", which are both extremely popular among non-members.